iammortimer/MortyBot/README.md

 Scalping exploits small changes in currency prices: it buys at the mean price minus some step and sells at the mean price plus some step, in order to gain the bid/ask difference.
 It normally involves establishing and liquidating a position quickly.

 For example, let's trade on TN-BTC pair (TN is an amount asset and BTC is a price_asset).
 The spread mean price is ```(best_bid + best_ask) / 2```.
 The price step is ```0.5%``` from mean price.
 MortyBot will place the buy order at price ```meanprice * (1 - price_step)``` and the amount ```(BTC_balance / bid_price) - order_fee```.
 The sell order is placed at ```meanprice * (1 + price_step)``` and the amount equal to ```TN_balance - order_fee```.
+### The SCALP strategy will use the total balance in the set wallet for trading the selected pair, so use a seperate trader wallet!

 ## Getting Started

+Create a new wallet for use with the trader bot and move the funds you want to use over to it.

 MortyBot requires Python 2.7 or 3.x and the following Python packages: